mpwhit14/epig-writing/project_journal.md

 ## Project Journal

+**17 October 2013**

+More tagging.
+When I am finished, I should go back through and see what I missed.

 **14 October 2013**

 I am working on tagging and thinking about design.
 What would be a good entry point into the data?
 I like the idea of broad categories into narrow topics into images for sort of an index, but I also want some guided entry.